 So, if you could make any place on Earth more reflective to cool the planet, where would you act?
 Would you look to the tropics or the poles?
 Would you paint roofs or lighten pavements?
-A new digital tool from Reflective Earth allows you to explore, learn, and understand the potential for surfaces to reflect more sunlight and slow global warming.
+A new global digital tool from Reflective Earth allows you to explore, learn, and understand the potential for surfaces to reflect more sunlight and slow global warming.

 The Basics of Reflectivity, Climate Change, and Climate Action

-Getting Started with ROM
+Getting Started with the Global Reflectivity Map

-ROM is a product in its early stages.
+The Global Reflectivity Map is a product in its early stages.
 We’re excited by the feedback we’ve gotten so far and hope to make it a resource for the diverse groups all over the planet working to increase reflectivity.